-The total amount available per award is €2,500 to support the student for a maximum period of eight weeks.
+The total amount available per award is €3,250 to support the student for a maximum period of eight weeks.
 For projects shorter than eight weeks, payment will be provided pro-rata.
 Funding for consumables is not provided.
 Payment to the student throughout the project will be made through the host institution.
-There are four Summer Studentships available in 2023.
-An effort will be made to award equally between the Translational and SNAH summer studentships.
+There are four Summer Studentships available in 2025 (two Survivorship Summer Studentships and two Translational Summer Studentships).